marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 The two-step method is suitable to describe quantitatively the shape of the grain size distribution assuming that they follow a lognormal distribution.
 This means that the two-step method only yield consistent results when the population of grains considered are completely recrystallized or when the non-recrystallized grains can be previously discarded.
 It is therefore necessary to check first whether the linear distribution of grain sizes is unimodal and lognormal-like (i.e. skewed to the right as in the example shown in figure 10).
 For more details see [Lopez-Sanchez and Llana-Fúnez (2016)](http://www.sciencedirect.com/science/article/pii/S0191814116301778).

 To estimate the shape of the 3D grain size distribution we will use the function ```calc_shape```.
 This function implements a method called "the two-step method" (Lopez-Sanchez and Llana-Fúnez, 2016).
 Briefly, the method applies a non-linear least squares algorithm to fit a lognormal distribution on top of the Saltykov method using the midpoints of the different classes.
-The method return two parameters, the **MSD** and the theoretical **median**, both enough to fully describe a lognormal distribution at their original (linear) scale, and the uncertainty associated with the estimate.
+The method return two parameters to fully describe a lognormal distribution at their original (linear) scale: the **MSD** and the **geometric mean** (which theoretically it coincides with the **median** in perfect lognormal distributions) along with the uncertainty associated with the estimate.
 In addition, it also returns a frequency plot showing the probability density function estimated (Fig. 11).
 In particular, the **MSD value** allows to describe the shape of the lognormal distribution independently of the scale (i.e. the range) of the grain size distribution, which is very convenient for comparative purposes.
 This is whether two distribution show the same shape distribution of grain sizes even when they have different grain size ranges and average grain sizes.
 The ``calc_shape`` functions has the following inputs:

 ```python
 def calc_shape(diameters, class_range=(12, 20), initial_guess=False):